Rev. Sarai Schnucker Rice

 Joe joined the DMARC team in April 2013, and is a Chicagoland native who moved to the Des Moines in June 2012.
 Joe previously studied criminal justice in Illinois.
 In Joe’s time away you can normally find him volunteering in the community or spending time with friends.
 Joe enjoys hiking and camping, or just being outside.

 Luke Elzinga joined DMARC in April of 2014.
-As Communications Manager, he writes, edits and designs The Voice, creates and distributes the eVoice, designs and maintains dmarcunited.org, takes photos at events, produces videos, manages social media, designs print pieces and graphics, and other communications tasks.
+As Communications and Advocacy Manager, he writes, edits and designs The Voice, creates and distributes the eVoice, designs and maintains dmarcunited.org, takes photos at events, produces videos, manages social media, designs print pieces and graphics, manages advocacy efforts, and other communications tasks.

 Luke attended Iowa State University, where he earned his BA in Advertising.
 After graduating, he served a year as an AmeriCorps VISTA member at Montana Legal Services Association in Helena, Montana.
 Luke serves on the marketing committee of the Young Nonprofit Professionals Network’s Des Moines chapter, where he previously served as a committee co-chair.
 He is a 2017 fellow of the New Leaders Council Des Moines Chapter.

 In his free time, Luke enjoys reading, documentary films, coffee, cooking, socialist politics, and board games.

 Linda Vander Hart